- What is FIRE?

 - What kinds of cases does FIRE work on?

 - But I’m a [liberal, conservative, leftist, anarchist, socialist, animal rights activist, artist, nihilist, etc.].
 Will you still defend me?

 - What kind of help does FIRE provide?
 What can you do to help me?

 - Will this cost me anything?

 - What about my privacy?

-- What happens if my university or college finds out?
+- What happens if my university, college, or employer finds out?

-- Should I contact you from my .edu email address?
+- Should I contact you from my work or school email address?

-- I’m a non-U.S. citizen enrolled or teaching at an American campus.
+- I’m not a U.S. citizen.
 Can you still help me?